Page updated 8th November 2017

 Plans were made for a newly built facility, next to the existing house, and on 23rd March 1803, the foundation stone was laid by the Rev Manning.
 Accommodation for seventy patients was provided, which included three walled courts and three gardens, along with five indoor galleries.
 The constitution stated, contrary to the current opinion at that time that such cases were hopeless, that the inmates were to be cured of their symptoms.

 A select committee in July 1817 considered the provision of religion in the nations asylums.
-Robert Seymour Conway wrote to St Thomas's Hospital, Exeter "enquiring about religious provision; and was told that the only real religious instruction was received at the parish church, which only the apothecary, matron, servants in rotation and a few patients went to."
+Robert Seymour Conway wrote to the asylum, "enquiring about religious provision; and was told that the only real religious instruction was received at the parish church, which only the apothecary, matron, servants in rotation and a few patients went to."

 The rules for the asylum may seem peculiar to modern eyes, but for the time, they were enlightened.
 Some rules were quoted in an article in the Western Times in 1878: